sebinxavi/rancher-eks/README.md

 ### Step 1: Install Docker on EC2 instance (Rancher Server)

-I used to follow below steps to install latest Docker version in Ubuntu,
+I used to follow the below steps to install the latest Docker version in Ubuntu,

 ~~~
 sudo apt-get update
 ~~~